Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Datanla Falls, Da Lat, Vietnam

-Phan Thiet is a coastal city that lets you see geographical wonders and explore ancient structures from the 9th century.
-It is located east of Ho Chi Minh City, serving locals and tourists a quick get-away from the bustling city experience.
+Phan Thiet (Mui Ne) is a coastal city that offers a glimpse of geographical wonders and ancient structures dating back to the 9th century.
+Located east of Ho Chi Minh City, it provides both locals and tourists with a quick escape from the hustle and bustle of city life.

 Red Sand Dunes